BlockchainCommons/Research/papers/bcr-2024-008-bytemoji.md

 👨🏿‍👩🏾‍👧🏽‍👦🏼

-So to keep things simple while still providing a wide range of visual objects, we select a set of 256 emojis that are:
+So to keep things simple while still providing a wide range of visual objects, we selected a set of 256 emojis that are:

-- All single glyphs.
+- All render as single glyphs.
-- All code points are 3 or 4 UTF-8 bytes.
+- All have code points that serialize as 3 or 4 UTF-8 bytes.

 In addition, we used these other selection criteria:

 - All emojis are visually distinct, with maximally unique shapes and designs.
+- All emojis must render on a wide range of platforms.
 - Avoid emojis that are highly similar or could be easily confused.
 - Avoid emojis that depend solely on color differences to be distinguished.
 - Prefer emojis that read well at smaller sizes.